For the Public

 One of the most effective ways for children and youths to empathise with special needs individuals is to enable them to experience the challenges of physical and intellectual disabilities.
 The types of special needs activities can can cover the gamut from autism (sensory and communication), visual disabilities, and physical disabilities (fine motor and gross motor).
 At the end of the experience, there will be a “debriefing” to enable students to share their reflections on what it has felt like to walk in the shoes of special needs individuals.
 Just as importantly, the students will be asked to consider how this experience has changed their perceptions of special needs individuals.
 The duration and types of exercises can also be customised to the age group of the children and youths.

-Experiential Empathy Education (E3): Role-Playing Real-life Scenarios Faced by Families of Special Needs Youths and Adults with Challenging Behaviours
+Experiential Empathy Education (E3): Role-Playing Real-life Scenarios Faced by Families of Autistic Youths and Adults (Non-Verbal)

 This workshop aims to cultivate the empathy of ANYONE by immersing them in real-life scenarios faced by families of special needs youths and adults with challenging behaviours (non-compliance, self-injury, aggression) through interactive role-plays.